ivanmallory/dojo_room/README.md

-# dojo_room
+# Dojo Room

-Along with two classmates, I constructed a mock “Twitter” platform from the ground up using HTML, CSS, Boostrap, Python, Jinja, and MySQL.
-Was responsible for adding HTML content, styling the platform, and building several backend functions.
-Integrated Bootstrap CSS to create a simple, yet modern looking interface.
-Incorporated Flask and Jinja in order to connect to SQL database, retrieve information, and display it on the platform.
-Applied Flask and Jinja to build several backend functions including a function with validation checks for posting messages and a function allowing a user to upload information which would then be stored in the SQL database.
+Collaborated with a couple fellow classmates to construct a full stack social media platform inspired by Twitter

+-Managed the complete front end of the project to create a user-friendly experience with easily accessible pages.

+-Applied Bootstrap framework for styling to keep code organized and consistent across the application, thus enhancing the user’s browsing experience.

+-Incorporated Flask and Jinja to connect the front end to the back end and retrieve any information that the user uploaded into the database.

+-Applied Bcrypt functionality to increase security by including validation checks for users registering and logging into the application.

 ![alt text](https://github.com/ivanmallory/dojo_room/blob/master/dojoroom1.png?raw=true)
 ![alt text](https://github.com/ivanmallory/dojo_room/blob/master/dojoroom3.png?raw=true)